Tonis81/Jornadas_ARSENCIA_2024_en/README.md

 ><div style="overflow: hidden;">
 ><img src="Photo Jesus Vioque.png" style="zoom:40%; float: left; margin-right: 10px;" />
 ><p>Jesús Vioque López - <a href="mailto:vioque@umh.es">vioque@umh.es</a>.
 Professor of Preventive Medicine and Public Health at the UMH.
 He obtained a master's degree in public health and training in nutritional epidemiology at Harvard.
-He leads the EPINUT group, which investigates the role of diet in non-communicable diseases.
+He leads the  Nutrition Epidemiology Group (EPINUT), which investigates the role of diet in non-communicable diseases.
 He has led studies such as PANESOES, on diet and cancer risk, and the INMA Study, on contaminants and child development.
 His group participates in PREDIMED-PLUS, which evaluates a hypocaloric Mediterranean diet on cardiovascular risk and diabetes.</p></div>

 ><div style="overflow: hidden;">
 ><img src="Photo Manoli.png" style="zoom:40%; float: left; margin-right: 10px;" />